 Drill presses provide a level of control and power that handheld cordless drills donāt.
 Theyāre faster and allow for more accurate drilling, which allows the user to drill more even and uniform holes.

 In addition, a solid drill press will allow you to drill through harder surfaces than a handheld.
-Many drill presses can handle larger drill bits than handheld drills which makes them more versatile for larger jobs.
+Many drill presses can handle larger drill bits than handheld drills, which makes them more versatile for larger jobs.

 Since drilling is a common job, drill presses are used frequently.
 A good drill press will last longer than a handheld drill while providing consistent performance.